jakeclara/jakeclara.github.io/index.markdown

 ### Algorithms & Data Structures Enhancement
 **Focus:**
-- Reworked data handling to use structured models instead of raw database documents.
+- Reworked data handling to use structured models instead of raw database documents
-- Shifted filtering and calculations toward the database to reduce unnecessary processing in the app.
+- Shifted filtering and calculations toward the database to reduce unnecessary processing in the app
-- Improved performance and readability by working with well-defined data objects rather than unstructured data.
+- Improved performance and readability by working with well-defined data objects rather than unstructured data
-- Established patterns that support more efficient queries and future growth.
+- Established patterns that support more efficient queries and future growth

 <details>
 <summary><strong>Click to read the full reflection narrative</strong></summary>